DmytroVasin/ccbill_ruby/README.md

 - Click Save to commit your changes.

 > Important:
-> 1. Do not create alot of flex-form.
-You can't delete them!
-> 2. This is URLS ( GET ) where user will be redirected after success/deny payment.
+> 2. This is URLS ( GET ) will be used to specify where CCBill should redirect User after success/deny payment.
-> 3. We set `mppResponse=CheckoutSuccess` and `mppResponse=CheckoutFail` because we use this attribute at `callbacks/ccbills#show` action.
+> 3. We set `mppResponse=CheckoutSuccess` and `mppResponse=CheckoutFail` because we use this attribute at `callbacks/ccbills#show` action to determine kind of response (success/fail).

 ![URLs Editor](https://raw.githubusercontent.com/DmytroVasin/ccbill_ruby/master/images/url_editor.png)

 #### Create a New FlexForm

-- Click the `Add New** button in the upper-left to create a new form.
+- Click the **Add New** button in the upper-left to create a new form.
 - The **A New Form** dialog is displayed:
   - **Payment Flow Name**.
 At the top, enter a name for the new payment flow (this will be different than the form name, as a single form can be used in multiple flows).
 Forexample: 'Dev Form'
   - **Form Name**.
 Under Form Name, enter a name for the form.
 Forexample: '001ff'